ue22-p22/web/notebooks/47-exo-react-nb.md

 JSX; think of it as a preprocessor that will do a pass on the contents and create a plain JavaScript file from that.

-Let us start with a quick reading of the quick intro that is here
+Let us start with a quick reading of the overview that can be found here:
 <https://reactjs.org/docs/introducing-jsx.html>

 Then look at the 2 .js files in the repo; I am sure you can guess what they do !